hostoo/hostoo-cache/readme.txt

 == Description ==

-LiteSpeed Cache for WordPress (LSCWP) is an all-in-one site acceleration plugin, featuring an exclusive server-level cache and a collection of optimization features.
+Hostoo Cache for WordPress (LSCWP) is an all-in-one site acceleration plugin, featuring an exclusive server-level cache and a collection of optimization features.

 LSCWP supports WordPress Multisite and is compatible with most popular plugins, including WooCommerce, bbPress, and Yoast SEO.

-LiteSpeed Cache for WordPress is compatible with ClassicPress.
+Hostoo Cache for WordPress is compatible with ClassicPress.

 == Requirements ==
 **General Features** may be used by anyone with any web server (LiteSpeed, Apache, NGINX, etc.).